mikegcoleman/fed-summit-hol/windows-101/README.md

 For instance if you see `$ip = <ip-address>` you would actually type something like `$ip = '10.0.0.4'`

-You will be asked to RDP into various servers.
-You will find the actual server names to use in your welcome email.
+You will be asked to RDP into a VM-based server.
+You will find the actual server name to use on the slip of paper your received when you walked in.

 ## <a name="prerequisites"></a>Prerequisites